AdaCore/spark2014/lrm/source/packages.rst

 Language Definition
 ^^^^^^^^^^^^^^^^^^^

 A subprogram declared in the visible part of a package may have a Refined Global aspect applied to its body or body stub.
-A Refined Global Aspect of a subprogram defines a *refinement* of the Global Aspect of the subprogram; that is, the Refined Global aspect repeats the Global aspect of he subprogram except that references to state abstractions whose refinements are visible at the point of the subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.
+A Refined Global Aspect of a subprogram defines a *refinement* of the Global Aspect of the subprogram; that is, the Refined Global aspect repeats the Global aspect of the subprogram except that references to state abstractions refinements that are visible at the point of the subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.

-The Refined Global aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Refined_Global" and the ``aspect_definition`` must follow the grammar of ``global_specification`` in :ref:`global-aspects`.
+The Refined Global aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Refined_Global and the ``aspect_definition`` shall follow the grammar of ``global_specification`` in :ref:`global-aspects`.

 .. centered:: **Legality Rules**

-A Refined_Global Aspect may only appear on body_stub (if one is present) or the body (if no stub is present) of a subprogram P which is declared in the visible part of a package and whose Global aspect is specified (either explicitly or implicitly).
+#.
+A Refined_Global Aspect may only appear on a body_stub (if one is present)
+   or the body (if no stub is present) of a subprogram which is declared in the visible part of a package and whose Global aspect denotes one or more state abstractions declared in the Abstract_State aspect of the package.

-A Refined_Global aspect specification shall "refine" the subprogram's Global aspect as follows:
+#.
+A Refined_Global aspect specification shall *refine* the subprogram's
+   Global aspect as follows:

-   - For each global_item in the Global aspect which denotes a state abstraction whose refinement is visible at the point of the Refined_Global aspect specification, the Refined_Global specification shall include one or more global_items which denote constituents (direct or indirect) of that state abstraction.
+   * For each ``global_item`` in the Global aspect which denotes a state abstraction whose refinement is visible at the point of the Refined_Global aspect specification, the Refined_Global specification shall include one or more ``global_items`` which denote constituents of that state abstraction.

-   - For each global_item in the Global aspect which does not denote such a state abstraction, the Refined_Global specification shall include exactly one global_item which denotes the same entity as the global_item in the Global aspect.
+   * For each ``global_item`` in the Global aspect which does not denote such a state abstraction, the Refined_Global specification shall include exactly one ``global_item`` which denotes the same entity as the ``global_item`` in the Global aspect.

-   - A global_item denoting a declaration which is referenced in a (visible) **null** state refinement may be referenced with mode **in out**.

-     TBD: do we still need null state refinements if we have ghost variables?
-     This rule was copied from existing text, but I (SB) don't have a clear picture of how null statement refinements work.

-   - No other global_items shall be included in the Refined_Global aspect specification.
-Global_items in the a Refined_Global aspect specification shall denote distinct entities.
+   * No other ``global_items`` shall be included in the Refined_Global aspect specification. ``Global_items`` in the a Refined_Global aspect specification shall denote distinct entities.

-The mode of each global_item in a Refined_Global aspect shall match that of the corresponding global_item in the Global aspect unless the mode specified in the Global aspect is **in out** and the corresponding global_item of Global aspect denotes a state abstraction whose refinement is visible.
+#.
+The mode of each ``global_item`` in a Refined_Global aspect shall match
+   that of the corresponding ``global_item`` in the Global aspect unless the ``mode_selector`` specified in the Global aspect is In_Out and the corresponding ``global_item`` of Global aspect denotes a state abstraction whose refinement is visible and the ``global_item`` in the Refined_Global aspect is a ``constituent`` of the state abstraction.

-If the Global aspect specification references a state abstraction with mode **out** whose refinement is visible, then every constituent of that state abstraction shall be referenced in the Refined_Global aspect specification.
-This rule is applied recursively if one of those constituents is itself a state abstraction whoe refinement is visible.
+#.
+If the Global aspect specification references a state abstraction. with a
+   ``mode_selector`` of Output whose refinement is visible, then every ``constituent`` of that state abstraction shall be referenced in the Refined_Global aspect specification.

-TBD: Interactions with volatiles.

 .. centered:: **Verification Rules**

-.. centered:: *Checked by Flow-Analysis*

 #.
-If a subprogram has a Refined Global Aspect which satisfies the
+If a subprogram has a Refined Global Aspect it is used in the analysis of the
-   flow analysis checks, it is used in the analysis of the subprogram body rather than its Global Aspect.
+   subprogram body rather than its Global Aspect.

-* If the declaration of a subprogram P in the visible part of package Q has a Global Aspect which mentions a ``state_name`` of Q, but P does not have a Refined Global Aspect then an implicit Refined Global Aspect will be synthesized from the body of P.

-* if the declaration of a subprogram P declared in the visible part of a package Q does not have a Global Aspect, first an implicit Refined Global Aspect is synthesized from the body of P, then an implicit Global Aspect is synthesized from the synthesized Refined Global Aspect and the Refined State Aspect (which may also have been synthesized).

 .. _refined-depends-aspect: